-Why don’t all the kindergarteners come to school on the first day?
+Why don’t all the kindergartners come to school on the first day?

 When will I find out who my child’s teacher is?

-You'll get find out who your child’s teacher is and meet him or her at the Meet-the-Teacher Event at 2 p.m. on Thursday, Aug.
-31. This is an event that you will attend with your child (Your child will not come to school on that day.)
-All kindergartners come to school together for the first time on Sept.
-1.
+You'll get find out who your child’s teacher is and meet him or her at the Meet-the-Teacher Event at 2pm - 3pm on Thursday, August XXth.
+This is an event that you will attend with your child (Your child will not come to school on that day.)
+All kindergartners come to school together for the first time on August XX.

 What about school supplies?